Money Flow Index (MFI)

 • Divergences between MFI and price can signal potential reversals

-How the Money Flow Index Works
+How the Money Flow Index Works: The Calculation Process

 Key Elements of MFI Analysis

-Understanding MFI requires attention to several key components: - Overbought/Oversold Levels: Traditional levels of 80 (overbought) and 20 (oversold) - Centerline Crosses: Moves above/below 50 can signal trend changes - Divergences: When MFI and price move in opposite directions - Failure Swings: Failed attempts to break key levels - Trend Confirmation: MFI should align with prevailing price trends These elements help traders interpret MFI signals in context.
+Understanding MFI requires attention to several key components: - Overbought/Oversold Levels: Traditional levels of 80 (overbought) and 20 (oversold). - Centerline Crosses: Moves above/below 50 can signal trend changes. - Divergences: When MFI and price move in opposite directions. - Failure Swings: Failed attempts to break key levels. - Trend Confirmation: MFI should align with prevailing price trends.
+These elements help traders interpret MFI signals in context.

 MFI Trading Signals